acolomb/elf-mangle/README.md

 these tools have finished their job, sometimes it is necessary to alter some bits of information inside these binary files.
-The most common modern executable file format (at least in the *NIX world) is ELF, the Executable and Linkable Format.
+The most common modern executable file format (at least in the *NIX world) is **ELF**, the _E_xecutable and _L_inkable _F_ormat.

 The *elf-mangle* tool exists to examine and alter (thus *mangle*) these ELF executable and binary data images, for example when you need an embedded serial number or calibration data which is unique.
+It allows you to process the data using associated ELF files as "lenses" or maps describing the information layout and possibly semantics.

 The use-case why the tool was written is an embedded controller for a mechanical system whose firmware contains a serial number in the